 - 2 Tablespoons lemon juice

 - ¾ cup of sugar

 Wash the berries.
-Combine corn starch, sugar and optional spices in a mixing bowl.
+Combine corn starch, sugar, and optional spices in a mixing bowl.
 Add lemon juice and water and blend well.
-Gently combine blueberries with the cornstarch mixture and fill into pie crust.
+Gently combine blueberries with the cornstarch mixture and fill it into the pie crust.
 They may overfill the tin, but the volume is reduced during baking.

 If you like, add a crumb topping:

 - ¼ cup of sugar